Estimated reading time: 2 minutes

 Traditional job versus business ownership

-Some items on the following list are terrific for gift baskets made for individuals getting their first job, changing jobs, or starting a business.
+Some items on the following list, which you combine after reading the main how to article, are terrific for gift baskets made for individuals getting their first job, changing jobs, or starting a business.
 For example, office supplies won’t be needed if a traditional job is sought.
 Such a position may be better celebrated with a tea design.

 You’ll know what to include when you ask specific questions about the receiver.
 From there, you’ll consider how to establish yourself as a world-class office gift basket designer.